Encantadia: Musical scoring

-The main theme of the series is its own soundtrack titled "Tadhana"(destiny) described as a chant/hymn, composed and sung by Filipino folk singer Bayang Barrios.
+The main theme of the series is its own soundtrack entitled "Tadhana" (destiny) described as a chant/hymn, composed and sung by Filipino folk singer Bayang Barrios.
 According to Barrios, when she arrived in the recording studio, the hymn structure was already done by Allan Feliciano.
 The chant's theme is inspired by a drought and deforestation.
 One of the factors that contributed to the success of the 2005 series is its musical scoring, it was highly commended in the 2005 Asian Television Awards for "Best Original Music Score".
 In the sequel, Etheria, aside from "Tadhana", Feliciano also arranged a soundtrack titled as "Hade!!" (to attack) which refer as the Etherian war song; sung also by Barrios.
 Unlike "Tadhana", it is a lyrical song formed in Enchanta.
 Based on the lyrics, the song is about the creation of Encantadia, the five kingdoms including Etheria, and warfare.
 In the end, the composer appears to question the unending violence in the land including the lack of love and peace.
-Sub-tracks were also included in the series such as "Asshenti", an Etherian love song sung by Barrios and the Lirean Hymn, "Ivo"(life) arranged by Ariel Hugo, which was sung by Karylle.
+Sub-tracks were also included in the series such as "Asshenti", an Etherian love song sung by Barrios and the Lirean Hymn, "Ivo" (life) arranged by Ariel Hugo, which was sung by Karylle.
 In the 2016 series, it uses the main soundtrack "Tadhana", which was modernized and beat has been altered to a rock-twist to fit the new generation.
 Moreover, "Ivo" was also used as recorded by Gabbi Garcia.

 "Ang Mahiwagang Puso" (Enchanted Heart) written by Tats Faustino, sung by Karylle and Jerome John Hughes was used as a soundtrack to the original version of the series.
 Karylle also recorded "Hiling" (Wish) but was rarely used in the series.
 "Pangarap ni Lira" (Lira's wish), composed by Suzette Doctolero, arranged by Eric Torralba and sung by Jennylyn Mercado was also part of the soundtrack.
-Other soundtracks include "Isang Bagong Mundo" (A whole new world) performed by Jennylyn Mercado, arranged by Eric Torralba and written by Suzette Doctolero; "Sa Pakpak ng Paru-paro" (Fairy's Wings) composed by Mark A. Reyes and arranged by Eric Torralba.
+Other soundtracks include "Isang Bagong Mundo" (A whole new world) performed by Mercado, arranged by Eric Torralba and written by Doctolero; "Sa Pakpak ng Paru-paro" (Fairy's Wings) composed by Mark A. Reyes and arranged by Eric Torralba.

 "Maghihintay Ako" (I'll Be Waiting), sung by Gabbi Garcia and Christian Bautista and "Sa Pangarap Lang" (Through a Dream) sung by Mikee Quintos are being used in the 2016 series.
-Mikee Quintos also recorded "Ang Awit ni Lira" (Lira's Hymn) for the requel.
+Quintos also recorded "Ang Awit ni Lira" (Lira's Hymn) for the requel.